- Public Works

 - Take leaves to local yard debris recyclers (like Rexius or Lane Forest Products)

 Leaves can be used as mulch or compost material.
 They offer an economical alternative to costly commercial mulches, fertilizers, soil amendments and herbicides.
-In fact, leaves are such a valuable natural resource that many residents request that Public Works deliver leaves in the fall by.
+In fact, leaves are such a valuable natural resource that many residents request that Public Works deliver leaves in the fall as part of the City’s Leaf Collection and Delivery program.

 Spread leaves several inches thick over your garden site will keep out weeds during the winter.
 Then till them into the garden in the spring before planting.
 Keep an extra pile of leaves to use as mulch during the summer growing season.
 You may want to turn this pile once or twice during the winter.
 In summer, mulch also helps to conserve irrigation water, which can reduce your watering costs.